 It can be difficult to adhere to strict scientific principles when recommending medical treatments to patients as a Cincinnati facial plastic surgeon simply because there is often so little quality data to support some recommendations.
 It is the nature of surgery more broadly, and plastic surgery specifically, probably because it is so difficult to develop and execute a high-quality study while ethically treating every individual with the most up-to-date standards of care.
+It is important to seek not only a fellowship-trained but also a double board-certified facial plastic surgeon if you have aesthetic concerns about your face and/or neck.

 It is for this reason I thought it important to walk through how physicians think when we evaluate the effectiveness of treatments for patients.
 This will give you a window into how I think about what I recommend to my patients peri-operatively.
 The post will provide important context for follow up blog posts where I will comment on common peri-operative treatments intended to improve and accelerate healing.